-Pinene is known to help with memory retention and aids in combatting short term memory loss.
+Pinene terpenes are known to help with memory retention and aids in combatting short term memory loss.
 This terpene is commonly found in sativa strains.
 It has a forest-like aroma and a clean, fresh scent.

 - Flavor: Piney

 - Benefit: Mental Energy and Memory Retention

 - Other Sources: Pine needles, Rosemary, and Basil

 - Example Strains: Jack Herer and Blue Dream

 Myrcene is a tropical and fruity tasting terpene.
 It is found in both sativas and indicas and is commonly associated with mangoes.
 This terpene is reported to be relaxing as it is commonly associated with the couch-lock effect.

 - Other Sources: Mango, Thyme, Hops and Lemongrass

 Limonene terpenes have a very citrus-forward nose and are also commonly found in sativas.
 Some users report increased focus and energy from this specific terpene.

 - Flavor: Citrus